Toft Newton trout

 answer any questions.
 Coaching will continue over the

 day and you'll be looked after on following visits.
 With

-25 years experience we are here to help.
+over 30 years of experience we are here to help.

 Quite an interesting video uploaded to youtube by a recent visitor to Toft.
 Peter Wood and his son Patrick are featured catching a few fish from a boat and then Peter demonstrates the taxidermy process on his four pounder, if you have a spare half hour or so then take a look HERE

 FOLLOW US ON FACEBOOK for some great first come first served offers!!

 Uploaded a video of a microlight flight over Toft, interesting to see it from the perspective of a Cormorant!
 See it HERE

 Visit our Facebook page for the fishery where hopefully you might like to add comments and pics etc, good and bad!!?
 Maybe it'll act as a meeting place for Toft visitors who might be able to sort car sharing fishing trips etc. Take a look HERE

 Further to my mention of Andy Hutson's guiding services last week, a brief outline of what's on offer from him below....

 Hi Jason, as per discussion on the phone this morning we both agreed that guided fishing is a good way to learn and get the most out of our sport.
 The Toft half day boat package is as follows: